-At Mercian we offer a variety of archaeological training schools, that enable delegates to choose the school most suited to their needs.
+We offer a variety of archaeology weeks that enable you to choose the school most suited to your needs.

 These include (coded by colour):